 A common mistake product teams make is only bringing QA in to test the project after it’s been built.

 QA needs to be involved in the project right from the very beginning, when the requirements are first being defined, as they test against those requirements from the user’s perspective.
-By getting involved early, the QA team can start writing test strategies and test cases for how they’ll go about conducting software testing once product components and features start to be delivered.
+By getting involved early, the QA team can start writing test plans and test cases for how they’ll go about conducting software testing once product components and features start to be delivered.

 Once the project is underway, the QA team can start testing.
 This will include multiple types of tests to cover lots of different areas, such as:

-- Integration testing to check that the new features integrate with the existing system and external software.
+- Integration testing to check that the new features integrate with the existing system and any external software.

 - System testing to test each user story as a separate entity, without worrying about how they connect to each other.

-- User acceptance testing (UAT) to test business scenarios
+- User acceptance testing (UAT) to test business scenarios.

-- End to end testing where everything is put together into a ‘happy path’ scenario and tested as a whole.
+- End-to-end testing where everything is put together into a ‘happy path’ scenario and tested as a whole.

 QA wraps up the project by generating test reports about what defects were raised, and they backlog everything so that the team has a traceable history of issues.
 This helps to narrow down where problems appear when a new version of the product is created.

 QA even has a role to play after the project is finished!
 They help the team with any future defects and log them for the development team to resolve.